Do you want to install and set up All in One SEO for WordPress?

 In the next few steps, we will walk you through important SEO features and how to use them to grow your website.

-Optimizing Your Website Pages and Blog Posts for SEO using AIOSEO
+Optimizing Your Website Posts and Pages for SEO Using AIOSEO

-Optimizing your blog posts for SEO is a regular task and a crucial part of creating content on your website.
+Optimizing your blog posts for SEO is a regular task and a very important part of creating content on your website.

 All in One SEO for WordPress shows a TruSEO score for each of your blog posts and pages.
-This includes practical tips on improving that score and optimizing them for better performance in search.
+This includes practical tips on improving that score and optimizing your posts for better performance in search results.

 Simply edit any post or page on your website and scroll down to the ‘AIOSEO Settings’ section below the content editor.